openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 # Security Considerations

-TODO Security

-# Privacy Considerations

-When evaluating the privacy considerations, it is important to differentiate between the initial handshake and session resumption phases.
+When evaluating the security considerations, it is important to differentiate between the initial handshake and session resumption phases.

   1. **Initial Handshake**: a fresh CRED_PSK is used to establish a secure connection.
   2. **Session Resumption**: the same PSK identifier (ID_CRED_PSK) is reused each time EDHOC is executed.